 \section{Map Results}

-In this Section, we present the results exemplary for the 545\,GHz channel.
+In this section, we present the results exemplary for the 545\,GHz channel as an example.
 The corresponding results for the other frequencies can be found in Appendix~\ref{sect:app:maps}.

-We present the input FIR emission and the modeled foreground dust in Fig.~\ref{fig:orth_intensities}, which nicely shows how the \ion{H}{i}-based dust model captures the large-scale cirrus features, while not picking up the CIB fluctuations, as that can be seen in the intensity map.
+We present the input FIR emission and the modeled foreground dust in Figure \ref{fig:orth_intensities}, which nicely shows how the \ion{H}{i}-based dust model captures the large-scale cirrus features, while not picking up the CIB fluctuations that can be seen in the intensity map.
 Moreover, no imprint of the underlying patches in which the dust model is computed is visible.

-Fig.~\ref{fig:orth_cib} presents the large-scale, full resolution 545\,GHz map.
+Figure \ref{fig:orth_cib} presents the large-scale, full-resolution 545\,GHz map.
 This is based on the full mission data and has a resolution of $5'$.
 This map covers a total of $\fsky\%$ of the sky.

-A smaller sky region that shows the total FIR intensity and the CIB signal after foreground subtraction is presented in Fig.~\ref{fig:smallscale_comp}.
+A smaller sky region that shows the total FIR intensity and the CIB signal after foreground subtraction is presented in Figure \ref{fig:smallscale_comp}.

-As described in Sect.\,\ref{sect:methods}, we convolved the parameters maps with a $3^{\circ}$ Gaussian kernel to avoid any edge effects in the dust model.
-An example of such a smoothed parameter map is given in Fig.~\ref{fig:offsets}, where we show the spatially varying offset $\beta_{\nu}$ (see Eq. (\ref{eq:glm})).
-We note that spatially varying offset is a critical parameter, without which the foreground model fails to provide us with an accurate CIB map (see also Sect.\,\ref{sect:validation:offset}).
+As described in Section \ref{sect:methods}, we convolved the parameter maps with a $3^{\circ}$ Gaussian kernel to avoid any edge effects in the dust model.
+An example of such a smoothed parameter map is given in Figure \ref{fig:offsets}, where we show the spatially varying offset $\beta_{\nu}$ (see Eq. (\ref{eq:glm})).
+We note that the spatially varying offset is a critical parameter, without which the foreground model fails to provide us with an accurate CIB map (see also Section \ref{sect:validation:offset}).